 A new approach for operating governance was jointly created and helped a lot to improve relationships.
 The project was later extended to other Interaxa operations abroad.

-Claro is a company of group TelMex and plays a leading role in Brazi's mobile telecom segment.
-It was looking for improving relationships and customer loyalty in a highly competitive scenario and decided to establish a specific transformation programme for this purpose.
+Claro is a company of group TelMex and plays a leading role in Brazil's mobile telecom segment.
+They were looking for improving customer experience and fostering loyalty in a highly competitive scenario and decided to establish a specific transformation programme for this purpose.

 I was responsible for leading ‘Claro Experience Transformation’, a cross functional programme that redesigned key moments of the customer experience.

 The program was designed to help Claro move their thinking beyond customer-centricity towards customer intelligence.
 It started by reassessing the customer journey and spotting critical moments of truth from the customer perspective - informed by data-analytics from a variety of customer-related sources.

 A number of experience inconsistencies were identified, eventually grouped, priositised, approved and actively redesigned in specific work streams, following service design and agile approaches.
 Cross-functional teams were mobilised and assigned responsibility for the necessary redesign work.